How to articles for the Graphics pipeline

 Demonstrates how to create and initialize an instance of the BasicEffect class and use it to draw simple geometry.

-Demonstrates how to create and draw a simple quad—two triangles that form a rectangle or square—using DrawUserIndexedPrimitives.
+- Using a Basic Effect with Texturing - Demonstrates how to create and draw a simple quad—two triangles that form a rectangle or square—using DrawUserIndexedPrimitives.

 -